Associate Research Fellow, Turkey and Middle East Program

 - participation of women in armed groups

-A doctor of political science, Dalia Ghanem is a resident researcher at the Carnegie Endowment for Peace, Carnegie Middle East Center in Beirut.
-His work focuses on political and extreme violence, jihadism, radicalization, with a particular focus on Algeria.
+A Doctor in political science, Dalia Ghanem is a Resident Researcher at the Carnegie Endowment for Peace, Carnegie Middle East Center in Beirut.
+Her work focuses on political and extreme violence, jihadism, and radicalization, with a particular focus on Algeria.
 Her expertise also focuses on gender issues including research on the participation of women in jihadist groups but also in the armies.